zeldaret/af/docs/asset_extraction.md

 # Building

 Everything should be set up.
-Run `make extract` and then `make` to see if the rom builds correctly.
+Run `make extract` and then `make` to see if the ROM builds correctly.

 Note: sometimes you'll get a compile error in one of the extracted display lists.
 This is because of segmented addresses.
-Something else in code generated a symbol for that segmented address, eg `D_6000180`, and the display list extracting script will use that symbol instead of the the vertex symbol in the object.
+Something else in code generated a symbol for that segmented address, eg `D_6000180`, and the display list extracting script will use that symbol instead of the vertex symbol in the object.
 This can be resolved by adding that symbol to `ignored_addresses.txt`.
 As an example:

 ```
 D_6000180 = 0x06000180; // ignore:true